c-hut/password-checker/README.md

 #### Part 1: Setting up the Django project directory in VS Code

-1. Install Python: if Python hasn't already been installed in the development environment, download and install it from the official Python website.
+1. **Install Python**: if Python hasn't already been installed in the development environment, download and install it from the official Python website.

-2. Install Django: if Django hasn't already been installed, install it via the CLI using the following command:
+2. **Install Django**: if Django hasn't already been installed, install it via the CLI using the following command:

    `pip install django`

-3. Create a Django project: navigate to the directory where you'd like to create the Django project and run the following command:
+3. **Create a Django project**: navigate to the directory where you'd like to create the Django project and run the following command:

    `django-admin startproject project_name`